dwp/health-appointmentsv2-prototype/README.md

-This is a prototype repo owned and operated by Team Parrot.
+This is a prototype repo for HAS availability owned and operated by Team Royal Blue.